Lion (Stephen Lynch album): Music and lyrics

 Half of the album was recorded in studio, and the other half performed live.
 Nick Zaino writes that, on Lion, Lynch "offers both studio and live versions of 13 tracks and takes the musical side of musical comedy a step further, making it an equal partner with the comedy.
 Fans of Americana and acoustic musical could listen to the studio half of Lion and hear a delicate, finely produced album.
 That is, if they could ignore the lyrics about Juggalos, queer tattoos and a monumental case of whiskey dick."

 Lynch told Mr. Liberty, "In general, the album is a little less frenetic, it's softer.
 More thoughtful.
 There are more spaces between the jokes..."
-Many of the songs are almost ballad-like, in comparison with older, more rocking songs such as "Craig" and "Kitten".
+Many of the songs are almost ballad-like, in comparison with older, more rocking songs such as "Craig" and "Kitten" (a.k.a.
+"Kill a Kitten").

 For some of the change in the sound of the music, Zaino credits Lynch's working with guitarist and Nashville producer Doug Lancio (who has collaborated with Patty Griffin, Steve Earle and John Hiatt).

-About the B side recorded live, Zaino said, "The live disc sparkles musically as well, proving the smooth sound isn't just studio trickery.
-Lynch, Jaye and a few backing musicians change the arrangements slightly from the studio versions."
+About the B-side recorded live, Zaino said, "The live disc sparkles musically as well, proving the smooth sound isn't just studio trickery.
+Lynch, [Courtney] Jaye and a few backing musicians change the arrangements slightly from the studio versions."